jgumoes/esp32-lights/README.md

 #### Removing and Updating Events

 Events should be removed/updated from EventManager and DataStorageClass independantly.
 EventManager shouldn't need to access storage for removal and updates

+### DeviceTime

+DeviceTime primarily uses an onboard register to manage device time.
+The register uses UTC time in microseconds since 2000.
+The 2000 epoch is compatible with the BLE-SIG specified Device Time Service.
+This project doesn't need a resolution greater the milliseconds, but the esp32 timer peripheral can only do microseconds and the time buffer shouldn't overflow until we're all dead anyway.

+The time should default to the BUILD_TIMESTAMP when the program starts.
+It should also write BUILD_TIMESTAMP to the RTC chip if the RTC time is 0, meaning a fresh upload won't need extra steps to set the time!

+#### With RTC

+The RTC_interface stores the local timestamp, and should be written to when dst or timezone changes.
+Yeah this is pretty awkward, but it means the reference time will be locally correct if there's some kind of fault with the configManager (like if configs are written to a bad block or something).
+This shouldn't effect the usage at all.